 Ancient Spice Ceylon Cinnamon for Modern Epidemic

-During the winter months certain spices come to mind that have a warming affect such as cinnamon, nutmeg, allspice, clove, and peppermint.
+During the winter months, certain spices come to mind that has a warming effect such as cinnamon, nutmeg, allspice, clove, and peppermint.
 We add these spices to hot drinks, holiday foods, and seasonal desserts for that extra kick, and revel in their unique and unforgettable tastes.

 In previous centuries, people have used spices primarily for medicinal purposes, but nowadays they have been forgotten.
 However, imagine taking one of these spices as a natural remedy for a condition that many people are battling in today’s day and age, such as diabetes.

-According to the CDC, a reportedly 9.3% of the US population suffers from diabetes, which is around 29 million people.
-In addition, 1 out of 4 Americans are pre-diabetic without even knowing it.
+According to the CDC, reportedly 9.3% of the US population suffers from diabetes, which is around 29 million people.
+In addition, 1 out of 4 Americans is pre-diabetic without even knowing it.
 These statistics continue rising every year.